-- There will be unimagined and unintended consequences
+- Unimagined and unintended consequences will happen.

-- Diversity of perspectives is essential
+- Diversity in thinking is essential.

-- New disciplines and inter-disciplinary methods are needed
+- New disciplines and interdisciplinary methods are needed.

 - New tools – a six-step process to convert aspirations to outcomes

 - New skills – areas where individual strengths need to shift

 - New partnerships – collaborations that previously might have been unlikely can create valuable new insights

 - New institutions – either radical transformation of existing institutions or forming new ones that are more purpose-built for circumstance ahead

 - Thomas Philbeck – Head of Technology, Society and Policy, World Economic Forum

 - Nicholas Davis – Head of Society and Innovation, Member of the Executive Committee, World Economic Forum